cosmic-plus/js-trezor-wallet/CONTRIBUTING.md

 ## Pull Requests

 1. Fork [js-trezor-wallet](https://github.com/cosmic-plus/js-trezor-wallet).
-2. Commit your changes to the fork
+2. Commit your changes to the fork.
 3. Create a pull request.

 If you want to implement a new feature, please get in touch first: